intmus/inttheory22-23/_04-intro-rhythm/a2-simplemeter.md

 - Ideal: show where the beats are, common: easier to sight read?
 (Yes...though the second part's subjective)
 - Why is this helpful in a theory class with a lot of analysis?
   - Can clearly see every beat, makes it easier to discuss
+  - Being able to see every beat can make it easier to stack chords when analyzing.
+You can see all the notes in each beat, so you are less likely to miss a sustained note from a previous beat.

 **A list of common meters in simple duple, triple, and quadruple:**
 - Quadruple: 4/32, 4/1